Adria Leno, MS, CCC-SLP

 Adria Leno, MS, CCC-SLP, received a Master's degree in Speech Language Pathology from the University of Wisconsin at Madison in 2005 and is licensed in the state of Illinois.
 She is an energetic and enthusiastic therapist with clinical experience in a wide variety of settings, including therapeutic schools, hospitals, and clinics.
 Her experience with clients from birth through geriatrics has given her a true lifespan perspective.

 Adria is a diligent and zealous generalist.
 Unsatisfied with being confined to a box professionally, she has sought training and experience with a multitude of disorders.
-Adria is skilled in treatment of speech, language, reading, spelling, written expression, auditory processing, feeding/swallowing, fluency, and pragmatic/social delays and deficits.
+Adria is skilled in treatment of speech, language, reading, spelling, written expression, auditory processing, fluency, and pragmatic/social delays and deficits.
 Adria enjoys working with families to build supports at home and find the approaches that best meet the needs of her individual clients.

 To date, Adria’s continuing education credits include courses on therapeutic interventions for individuals with Autism Spectrum Disorders, feeding and swallowing disorders, literacy (including spelling and reading, text comprehension, and written expression), play, social behaviors, fluency, aphasia, and traumatic brain injury, to name a few.
 Adria has also completed the basic course on the DIR/Floortime Model.